-When you are convicted for a criminal offense, in addition to the criminal penalties and sentence imposed, you may face challenges due to your destroyed reputation.
-Even after completing the terms of your sentence, it can be difficult to obtain a job or apartment or even qualify for a loan.
+When you are convicted of a criminal offense, in addition to the criminal penalties and sentence imposed, you may face challenges due to your destroyed reputation.
+Even after completing the terms of your sentence, it can be difficult to obtain a job or an apartment or even qualify for a loan.

 It is very common for employers, landlords or lenders to turn you away after reviewing the results of your criminal background check.
-In many misdemeanor and felony cases, as well as juvenile cases, it is possible to vacate a criminal conviction and seal your criminal record from public view.
+In many misdemeanor and felony cases, as well as juvenile cases, it is possible to vacate a criminal conviction and/or seal your criminal record from public view.

 If you or a loved one needs assistance vacating a criminal record, talk with an experienced lawyer about your options.
 I offer consultations at a reduced rate for record expungement and sealing.
 Our half hour call will only cost $125.
 During our discussion I’ll;